Skip to Content

 2. DEFINITIONS

-9. Procurer – Texas State employee whose job duties include the responsibility to prepare and submit request for procurement solicitations, purchase requisitions for goods or services, or third-party contracts to meet the needs of the operating units.
-The director of Procurement and Strategic Sourcing may determine that other employees, by the nature of their jobs, meet the definition of a Texas State procurer.
+8. Procurer – Texas State employee whose job duties include the responsibility to prepare and submit request for procurement solicitations, purchase requisitions for goods or services, or third-party contracts to meet the needs of the operating units.
+The director of P&SS may determine that other employees, by the nature of their jobs, meet the definition of a Texas State procurer.
 It does not include:

-1. account managers or others who only approve a requisition to expend the funds for making a purchase per UPPS No. 03.01.09, Fiscal Responsibilities of Account Managers at Texas State, or give special approvals because of the nature of the procurement (i.e., hazardous, radioactive materials, live animals, vehicles, security equipment, assets, or sponsored programs, etc.);
+1. account managers or others who only approve a requisition to expend the funds for making a purchase, per UPPS No. 03.01.09, Fiscal Responsibilities of Account Managers at Texas State, or give special approvals because of the nature of the procurement (e.g., hazardous, radioactive materials, live animals, vehicles, security equipment, assets, or sponsored programs, etc.);

 2. those employees designated the authority to obligate Texas State by approving contracts in accordance with UPPS No. 03.04.02, Contracting Authority;